On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Convergence results

-In fact, we are interested in the convergence of $[\Sigma_{n}]\rightarrow[\Sigma^{*}_{\infty}]$ of a sequence of elements in $\mathcal{M}_{g}$ to the boundary of $\hat{\mathcal{M}}_{g}$.
+In fact, we are interested in the convergence $[\Sigma_{n}]\rightarrow[\Sigma^{*}_{\infty}]$ of a sequence of elements in $\mathcal{M}_{g}$ to the boundary of $\hat{\mathcal{M}}_{g}$.
 We will describe the convergence by representing all the equivalent classes by hyperbolic structures.
-Now let us firstly talk about the hyperbolic representation of Riemman surfaces with nodes.
+Now let us first talk about the hyperbolic representation of Riemann surfaces with nodes.
 Given a Riemann surface with nodes $\Sigma^{*}$ , let $j$ be the complex structure on the body $\Sigma$ of $\Sigma^{*}$.
 On each part $\Sigma_{i}$, there exists a complete hyperbolic metric $h$ compatible with $j$, with the nodes becoming cusps.
 So we use $(\Sigma^{*}, h, j)$ to denote a \emph{hyperbolic Riemann surface with nodes}.
 A triple-connected Riemann surfaces with possibly degenerated boundaries is call a \emph{pair of pants}.
-Fix a hyperbolic Riemman surface with nodes $(\Sigma^{*}, h, j)$, there exists the pair of pants decomposition\footnote{See Section 3 of \cite{IT} and Chap IV. of \cite{H} for detailed discussion of definitions and properties.}.
+Fix a hyperbolic Riemann surface with nodes $(\Sigma^{*}, h, j)$, there exists the pair of pants decomposition\footnote{See \cite[\S 3]{IT} and \cite[Chap IV]{H} for detailed discussion of definitions and properties.}.
 It means that we can find a largest possible collection of pairwise disjoint, simply closed geodesics $\mathcal{L}=\{\gamma^{i}: i=1\cdots 3g-3\}$ under the hyperbolic metric $h$, with $\gamma^{i}$ possibly degenerating to nodes, such that each connected component of $\Sigma^{*}\setminus\mathcal{L}$ is a pair of pants.
-Now we give a concept for convergence of a sequence of closed hyperbolic Riemann surfaces of genus $g$ to a hyperbolic Riemann surface with nodes\footnote{For general convergence of a sequence of Riemann surfaces with nodes to a fixed Riemann surface with nodes, see Page 71 of \cite{H}.}.
+Now we give a concept for convergence of a sequence of closed hyperbolic Riemann surfaces of genus $g$ to a hyperbolic Riemann surface with nodes\footnote{For general convergence of a sequence of Riemann surfaces with nodes to a fixed Riemann surface with nodes, see \cite[Page 71]{H}.}.